miquelvir/lsds-2025/labs/1-hdfs/README.md

 - [Additional exercises](#additional-exercises).
 You can deliver additional exercises for extra marks up to a maximum of 12 over 10.

+# Delivering the exercises

+To deliver the exercises, submit [this form](https://forms.gle/kJsosLgm2r2CLHZw9).

 # Grading

 The grade for this lab is computed as: